 Whole Wheat Bread

 Non-refined whole wheat bread is an easy way to incorporate fiber into your diet.
 Whole grains generally contain far more fiber than refined grains, which is why whole grain bread is higher in fiber than white bread and other foods made with refined grains.
 Each slice usually contains around two to three grams of fiber or more.
-For a protein-packed breakfast, toast whole-wheat bread and top with your favorite nut butter.
+For a protein-packed breakfast, toast whole wheat bread and top with your favorite nut butter.
+(However, note that this should be avoided if you have gluten sensitivity.)

 “Good news to our gluten free friends, fiber rich grains aren’t just limited to whole wheat,” says Sadé Meeks, a registered dietitian at Freedom Foods.
 “Fiber rich, gluten free grains include foods like teff, amaranth, buckwheat, quinoa, sorghum, and millet.”